 Note: The following optional policy covers waiver requests that the State Board of Education (SBE) generally has legal authority to grant (general waivers).
-In order to provide districts with flexibility without undermining the basic intent of the law, Education Code 33050-33053 permit districts the Governing Board to request that the SBE waive sections of the Education Code, and Title 5 of the California Code of Regulations, or any applicable federal law.
-Education Code 33050 exempts certain sections of the Education Code from the SBE's authority of the SBE to grant waivers.
+In order to provide districts with flexibility without undermining the basic intent of the law, Education Code 33050-33053 permit the Governing Board to request that SBE waive sections of the Education Code and Title 5 of the California Code of Regulations.
+Education Code 33050 exempts certain sections of the Education Code from SBE's authority to grant waivers.
 SB 75 (Ch.
 51, Statutes of 2019) amended Education Code 33050 to prohibit the waiver of specified provisions relating to funding for charter schools.

-However, this This policy does not address waivers expressly authorized by law for specific programs and situations (specific waivers) such as the waiver of Education Code 56101 for students with disabilities, the waiver of specified school site council provisions pursuant to Education Code 65001, and-waivers that may be granted by the Commission on Teacher Credentialing, or waivers that may be specifically granted by the Superintendent of Public Instruction such as waivers for alternative schools.
+This policy does not address waivers expressly authorized by law for specific programs and situations (specific waivers) such as the waiver of Education Code 56101 for students with disabilities, the waiver of specified school site council provisions pursuant to Education Code 65001, waivers that may be granted by the Commission on Teacher Credentialing, or waivers that may be specifically granted by the Superintendent of Public Instruction such as waivers for alternative schools.
 See BP 6181 - Alternative Schools/Programs of Choice.
 For any such waiver, the process for obtaining the waiver would be as specified in the provision of law governing the program.

-The Governing Board recognizes that strict compliance with the law may sometimes hinder the district's ability to provide its students with an effective, well-rounded educational program. circumstances may arise in the operation of the district that require a waiver from state law or regulation.
-When it is in the interest of district students, the Board may request that the State Board of Education (SBE) waive any provision of state or federal law or regulation which it SBE has authority to waive pursuant to Education Code 33050.
+The Governing Board recognizes that circumstances may arise in the operation of the district that require a waiver from state law or regulation.
+When it is in the interest of district students, the Board may request that the State Board of Education (SBE) waive any provision of state law or regulation which SBE has authority to waive pursuant to Education Code 33050.

-Note: The California Department of Education (CDE) has instituted web site contains an online waiver request system which it encourages districts to use.
-In addition, CDE has updated as well as guidance and Frequently Asked Questions on its web site to help expedite the waiver submission process.
+Note: The California Department of Education (CDE) web site contains an online waiver request system as well as guidance and Frequently Asked Questions to help expedite the waiver submission process.
 Prior to submitting a waiver request, the district should confirm that it has gathered all the data required and has complied with all the legal requirements for the request.
-The district should also review Education Code 33051 which specifies the reasons for which the SBE may deny the request.
-For example, a request to waive a provision of law regarding a program that requires the existence of a site council must be approved by that site council; otherwise the request will be denied by the SBE.
+The district should also review Education Code 33051 which specifies the reasons for which SBE may deny the request.

-Any waiver request to be submitted to the SBE shall first be approved by the Board.
+Any waiver request to be submitted to SBE shall first be approved by the Board.
 The Superintendent or designee shall ensure that each proposed waiver request includes all information necessary for the Board to analyze the need for the waiver and make an informed decision.

-Prior to presenting the proposed request for Board approval, the Superintendent or designee shall consult with and obtain the approval of any advisory committee or site council when required by law.
 If the proposed waiver request affects a program that requires the existence of a school site council, the Superintendent or designee shall obtain the school site council's approval of the request before presenting it to the Board.
 As appropriate, other councils or advisory committees, including bilingual advisory committees, shall be provided adequate opportunity to review a proposed waiver request, and the request shall include a written summary of any objections to the request by the councils or advisory committees.
 (Education Code 33051)